 The sights make you feel incredibly humble when seen from a drone above which your Crew will launch.
 We then have the opportunity to explore the reef up close from the tender: admire the water cascading to reveal the reef, itself busy creating its own "sunscreen" to protect from the harsh sun, whilst the birds and all kinds of marine life come to feed on the nutrient-rich landscape.
 An experience like no other!
 Upon your return on board, cruise to Raft Point for your overnight anchorage.

-After arising at beautiful Raft Point, we go ashore for a walk to a spectacular galley of Wandjinas (indigenous rock art).
+After arising at beautiful Raft Point, we go ashore for a walk to a spectacular gallery of Wandjinas (indigenous rock art).
 Visit some of the artwork created by local indigenous people, sometimes dating back to 50,000 years (!), and immerse yourself in the stories shared by our local aboriginal guide.
 You will be taken for short walks through to incredible & authentic art sites, some of them still being discovered nowadays.

 In the afternoon, we take the tenders to Scotties Creek where we can go ashore for a walk through the rainforest, and a refreshing swim in one of the freshwater lagoons.
 The crew will have set up a beautiful lunch with the backdrop of the red-tinted rocks.